preciofishbone/OmniaDocsG2/pages/publish-page-changes/index.rst

 .. image:: click-publish-new2.png

-If approval hase been activated you must instead send for approval and the button's label indicates that:
+If approval has been activated you must instead send for approval and the button's label indicates that:

 .. image:: send-for-approval-button-new.png

-Fore more information about Page Approval, see: :doc:`Page Approval </pages/page-approval/index>`
+Fore more information about Page Approval, see: :doc:`Approve Pages </pages/page-approval/index>`

 Scheduled Publishing
 *********************